Cuis-Smalltalk/Cuis-Smalltalk-Dev/CONTRIBUTING.md

 ## Contributing

 ### Certificate of Origin

-By contributing to this project you agree to the Developer Certificate of Origin (DCO).
-This document was created by the Linux Kernel community and is a simple statement that you, as a contributor, have the legal right to make the contribution.
+By contributing to the Cuis Smalltalk project you agree to the Developer Certificate of Origin (DCO).
+This is a simple statement that you, as a contributor, have the legal right to make the contribution.
+It was created by the Linux Kernel community and we decided to include it as part of the Cuis distribution.
 See the [DCO](DCO) file for details.